 Many patients go through traumatic experiences that alter the way their faces look.
 Often, Dr. Vincent Marin treats patients that have suffered a broken nose.
-Rhinoplasty surgery can correct functional and aesthetics issues resulting from the broken nose.
+Rhinoplasty surgery can correct functional and aesthetic issues resulting from the broken nose.

-Steps to Take after a Broken Nose
+Steps to Take after Broken Nose